 And when I think about Tony Robbins, and how he seems to have the answers to everything, I remember that I’ve met people who have no clue who he is.
 I’ve also met people that don’t resonate with him either.

-In this episode, I didn’t go over comparing yourself to others, but not doing that is also a step toward higher self-esteem.
+In this article, I didn’t go over comparing yourself to others, but not doing that is also a step toward higher self-esteem.
 When you stop comparing yourself to others and fully immerse yourself in your own uniqueness, you will bring something really special into the world.

 I want you to really soak in the fact that you are more worthy than you could ever imagine.
-And it doesn’t matter what kind of crappy things people told you as a kid, because all of that is just fluff anyway.
-People say things and do things to us while we children, and we start believing that we’re not special.
+And it doesn’t matter what kind of crappy things people told you as a kid because all of that is just fluff anyways.
+People say things and do things to us while we are children, and we start believing that we’re not special.